tiduscrying/tiduscrying.github.io/_posts/04-03-24-the-8-inch-aliexpress-laptop.markdown

 ![BIOS](https://github.com/tiduscrying/tiduscrying.github.io/raw/main/_images/p8-laptop/PXL_20240317_151654102.jpg)
 > The BIOS chip, a FM25W1282324J00

+**Edit 04-05-24** I managed to soft brick my laptop by fucking with settings in the wild ass BIOS.
+I tried to dump this chip with my CH341a (black) flasher, but I couldn't get Flashrom to find the chip or ASProgrammer under Windows either.
+It's totally possible my flasher is just fucked up again (because it has recently managed to kill two T480s laptops :smile:) but I also don't know.

+## Software
 Additionally, I've been using [BatteryBarPro](https://batterybarpro.com/) to show a more detailed battery meter on the taskbar of this thing and I really like it quite a bit.
 I TRIED to buy a legitmate license for the software because the website actually still sells it, but the key I received refuses to activate.
 Archive.org has an [upload](https://archive.org/details/battery-bar-pro-v-3.6.6) with a registered version plus some nice themes I have been using instead. _Oh well..._ ¯\\_(ツ)_/¯

+## Investigative Journalism (TM)
+When I was trying to find some information out on this thing, I did manage to find the manual from Amazon uploaded to a bunch of websites.
+I never looked at the paper manual myself because they're typically _garbage_ but interestingly enough, the paper manual lists what I am assuming is the actual model number for this thing, `2A8WM-P8`.
+Looking this up, you can find the [FCC registration](https://fcc.report/FCC-ID/2A8WM-P8) and some information on the company that filed for it.
+It was filed by "Shenzhen Anxin Taihe Technology Co., Ltd", which seems to have uploaded the instruction manual with Koosmile branding, but the [Alibaba page](https://sz-botu.en.alibaba.com/) for them lists the P8 and multiple other laptops without any branding at all.

+The FCC filing includes multiple documents with photos.
+One is an [internal teardown](https://fcc.report/FCC-ID/2A8WM-P8/6693480) of the device, confirming that when I thought I bricked mine, I unplugged the speakers thinking it was a CMOS battery!
+Rookie mistake.

+## The Panel
 Additional info; feel free to track the ongoing hunt to fix the panel under Linux here:
 - [Intel Gitlab bug tracker](https://gitlab.freedesktop.org/drm/intel/-/issues/9063)
 - [Original Linux Mint forum post I found detailing the issues](https://forums.linuxmint.com/viewtopic.php?t=406917)